apexskier/nova-typescript/typescript.novaextension/README.md

 This extension will automatically find the workspace version of TypeScript installed under `node_modules` in your workspace root.
 If one isn't installed it will use a recent, bundled version of typescript.

 To customize this you can specify the TypeScript library location in workspace preferences (Extensions > TypeScript > Preferences > TypeScript Library) as an absolute or workspace-relative path.
 This should point to a directory containing the TypeScript `tsserver.js` file, generally ending with `node_modules/typescript/lib`.
 If installed globally, you can find the installation location using `npm list -g typescript` (e.g. "/usr/local/lib/node_modules/typescript/lib").
 (You should only need this if your workspace doesn't install typescript under the workspace's root `node_modules` directory or you use a global installation of TypeScript)

+#### Enable/Disable for Javascript

+In certain situations, such as when working with Flow types, you may need to disable this in javascript files.
+You can do this by configuring preferences per-project in Project Settings or globally in the Extension Library.